AlibabaCloudDocs/smartag/intl.en-US/Product Introduction/What is Smart Access Gateway.md

 -   Intelligent

     Highly automatic and out-of-the-box configuration.
-Smart Access Gateway automatically adapts the network node changes and automatically switches to the backup node when the master node fails.
+Smart Access Gateway automatically adapts the network node changes.

 -   Reliable

-    Nearby access through the Internet is implemented to achieve access from within a city, and multiple local branches can access to the Alibaba Cloud using the Smart Access Gateway devices with master-slave links.
+    Nearby access through the Internet is implemented within a city.
+Additionally, multiple local branches can access to the Alibaba Cloud using the Smart Access Gateway devices with master-slave links.

 -   Secure